Types of integrations

 Captured events are usually standards-based, asynchronous-type events, such as SNMP traps or proprietary-generated events.
 A proprietary-generated event is an event whose format and communication protocols are explicitly defined by the host application.
 In this type of integration, processing a large number of events with high arrival rates is crucial.
 Events are usually designed to invoke a small number of discrete processing steps and can arrive in any order.
 After capturing an event, the integration solution might perform a simple action, such as sending a notification to a predefined list of targets, or a complex action, such as allocating or deallocating a service or resource.
 Usually, the goal of this type of integration is to ensure that all incoming events are captured and processed.

 An example of this type of integration is the monitoring of network devices to capture and process fault and performance events.

 Where to go from here

-For more information about the integration capabilities of that you can leverage to fulfill solution integration requirements, see Integration mechanisms.
+For more information about the integration capabilities of the BMC Atrium Orchestrator product that you can leverage to fulfill solution integration requirements, see Integration mechanisms.